a 95 per cent reduction in energy use for cooling could be achieved

 The rock wall and the desert climate work in concert to passively cool the house.
 Jeremy Levine, CC BY 2.0

-Unfortunately, with climate change, nights are getting hotter, which means thermal mass is going to become less effective with climate change.
+Unfortunately, with climate change, nights are getting hotter, Summer nights are getting hotter.
+Here’s why that’s a health and wildfire risk. — Inside Climate News which means thermal mass is going to become less effective with climate change.
 For a typical Spanish house in the summer of 2050, scientists found that thermal mass would "barely cause a change in the average indoor temperature".
+Impact of climate change: Environmental assessment of passive solutions in a single-family home in southern Spain — research article

 Water